mojaloop/documentation/contributors-guide/frequently-asked-questions.md

 In this Postman collection you can find the requests to perform the operation in the "Hub Account" folder: https://github.com/mojaloop/postman/blob/master/OSS-New-Deployment-FSP-Setup.postman_collection.json

 Find also the related environments in the Postman repo: https://github.com/mojaloop/postman

+#### 38. My requests are being rejected because of a "self signed certificate" error?

+In case you are in a development environment and using a self signed certificate for your API, you can update the configurations in the Kubernetes dashboard to ignore the rejections.

+- If the issue is happening with the ML API Adapter, in your Kubernetes dashboard:
+1. Make sure you are working over the "*mojaloop*" namespace (on the left bar).
+2. Config Maps (also on the left bar).
+3. Find "*dev-ml-api-adapter-handler-notification*" on the list and open it.
+4. Edit (on the top bar).
+5. Find this parameter, that you should set to false: `"ENDPOINT_SECURITY":{
+        "TLS": {
+            "rejectUnauthorized": false
+        }
+    }`

+- If the issue is happening with the ALS, in your Kubernetes dashboard:
+1. Make sure you are working over the "*mojaloop*" namespace (on the left bar).
+2. Deployments (also on the left bar).
+3. Find "*dev-account-lookup-service*" on the list and open it.
+4. Edit (on the top bar).
+5. In the JSON file, find the following structure: "*spec*" -> "*containers*" -> "*env*" (The variable LOG_LEVEL is inside the object).
+6. Add a new JSON Object inside "env", with the following value:
+`{
+	"name": "NODE_TLS_REJECT_UNAUTHORIZED",
+	value": "0"
+}`